cameronfoxhoffman-lgtm/ITSC-Onboarding-Practice-Project-Cameron-Hoffman/README.md

 # OCAT - ITSC Internship Project

 In this project, you will have the opportunity to explore the basics of web development operations as carried out at the ITSC.
-You will learn about some of the core technologies we use to build web app- **React Table**
+You will learn about some of the core technologies we use to build web apps- **React Table**

 - [Main Page](https://react-table.tanstack.com/)
 - [How to Use React Table](https://codehandbook.org/how-to-use-react-table-in-react-web-app/)